Divide and conquer: Etymology

-Divide and rule can be used by states to weaken enemy military alliances.
-This usually happens when propaganda is disseminated within the enemy states in an attempt to raise doubts about the alliance.
-Once the alliance weakens or dissolves, a vacuum will allow the state to achieve military dominance.

 Politics

 In politics, the concept refers to a strategy that breaks up existing power structures, and especially prevents smaller power groups from linking up, causing rivalries and fomenting discord among the people to prevent a rebellion against the elites or the people implementing the strategy.
 The goal is either to pit the lower classes against themselves to prevent a revolution, or to provide a desired solution to the growing discord that strengthens the power of the elites.

 The principle "divide et impera" is cited as a common in politics by Traiano Boccalini in La bilancia politica.

-Psychopathy in the workplace

-Clive R. Boddy found that "divide and conquer" was a common strategy by corporate psychopaths used as a smokescreen to help consolidate and advance their grip on power in the corporate hierarchy.